 (Notice that in headlines the Star-Telegram identified African Americans—but not whites—by race.)

 In October 1922 the original three men indicted were again indicted along with three more men, one of them probably a brother of the two wounded Maclin brothers.
 The six men proclaimed their innocence and were released on bond.
 Niles City Police Chief G. H. Tiller said he had been at home asleep when Rouse was hanged.
 Clip is from the October 2 Star-Telegram.
 As far as I can determine, the six suspects were never tried, and historians Dr. Richard Selcer and Kevin Foster say the same in Written in Blood (volume 2).
 In 1923 G. H. Tiller was still Niles City chief of police (Fort Worth would annex Niles City on August 1, 1923).
 Tom Howell was still a Rock Island switchman.
 The two Maclin brothers recovered from their wounds.

 And the infamous Hangman’s Tree on Samuels Avenue?
-On December 15, 1921 the Dallas Morning News reported that the tree stood on the property of A. S. Dingee, pioneer Fort Worth grocer.
+On December 15, 1921 the Dallas Morning News reported that the tree stood on the property of Mrs. A. S. Dingee, wife of the pioneer Fort Worth grocer.
+The property, which had belonged to Mrs. Dingee’s father, Colonel H. C. Holloway, was also the site of a cold spring.
 After lynchings on the Dingee property on December 22, 1920 and December 11, 1921, on December 14, eleven days before Christmas, Mrs. Dingee had Hangman’s Tree cut down, perhaps hoping to encourage good will toward men come Christmas 1922.

 Fred D. Rouse is buried in New Trinity Cemetery in Haltom City.